Rating:

 With four notable exceptions…

 First, we’re always disappointed to find artificial coloring in any pet food.
 That’s because coloring is used to make the product more appealing to humans — not your dog.
-After all, do you really think your dog cares what color his kibble is?
+After all, do you really think your dog cares what color his food is?

-Next, this recipe also contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.
+And lastly, this food contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

-Judging by its ingredients alone, Country Squire Dog Food looks like a below average dry product.
+Judging by its ingredients alone, Country Squire Dog Food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.